datacarpentry/astronomy-python/_episodes/06-photo.md

 - "Use Matplotlib features to customize the appearance of figures."

 keypoints:
-- "Matplotlib provides operations for working with points, polygons, and other geometric entities, so it's not just for making figures."
+- "Matplotlib provides operations for working with points, polygons, and other geometric entities, so it is not just for making figures."
 - "Use Matplotlib options to control the size and aspect ratio of figures to make them easier to interpret."
 - "Record every element of the data analysis pipeline that would be needed to replicate the results."
 ---

 {% include links.md %}

-# 6. Photometry

-As a continuing example, we will replicate part of the analysis in a recent paper, "[Off the beaten path: Gaia reveals GD-1 stars outside of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian M.
-Price-Whelan and Ana Bonaca.

-In the previous lesson we downloaded photometry data from Pan-STARRS, which is available from the same server we've been using to get Gaia data.
+In the previous episode we downloaded photometry data from Pan-STARRS, which is available from the same server we have been using to get Gaia data.

 The next step in the analysis is to select candidate stars based on